-Each year, Thrive DC welcomes hard-to-reach, homeless men, women, and children.
-From infants to 83-year old great-grandmothers, they are the most vulnerable and marginalized of our neighbors, those whom other programs may not accept or accommodate.
-Some suffer from mental illness or substance abuse (or both); others have been victims of sexual violence; 80% of female clients live with HIV/AIDS or other chronic health problems.
-And they come for something simple: hot, nutritious breakfast for men and women, dinner for women and children, plus an emergency food pantry and Lunch To Go.
-They also find laundry facilities and showers, personal care supplies, mail, phone and computers, and warm clothing and blankets.
-Once visitors are comfortable, Thrive assesses their needs and assists them on-site or refers them to providers who can help with housing or medical and legal care.
-An employment program offers on-the-job training and life-skills coaching.
-For 33 years, Thrive DC has been serving generous portions of food – and help and hope – to homeless and vulnerable Washingtonians.
-Pass the plate, please.
+From infants to great-grandmothers, Thrive DC welcomes the most vulnerable of our neighbors: homeless men, women, and children whom other programs may not accept or accommodate.
+Some suffer from mental illness or substance abuse (or both); others are victims of sexual or domestic abuse; many live with chronic health problems.
+And they come for something simple: hot, nutritious breakfast for men and women, dinner for women and children, plus an emergency food pantry and carry-out lunch.
+They also find laundry facilities and showers, toiletries, mail, phone and computers access, and warm clothing and blankets.
+After building a relationship of trust, Thrive helps clients on-site or refers them to providers who can assist with housing, medical care, or legal services.
+An employment program offers on-the-job training and life-skills coaching, and for women coming out of incarceration, a comprehensive re-entry program helps them rebuild their lives.
+Since 1979, Thrive DC has been serving to homeless and vulnerable Washingtonians generous portions of food – and help and hope.

 Headquarters: DC-Ward 1

 Age Groups Served: Adult (25-49); Seniors (50+)

 Ethnic Groups Served: African American; Caucasian; Latino/Hispanic; Other

 Population(s) Served: Men/Boys; Women/Girls; Disabled; Gays/Lesbians; HIV/AIDs; Low- to Moderate-Income